Who Will Score a Goal in the NHL Today - December 10?

 Who Will Score a Goal in the NHL Today? - December 10

-Who's a good bet score in the NHL on Sunday?
-There are eight games on the slate, and a complete list of anytime goal-scorer odds is offered below.
+Who's likely to score in the NHL on Sunday?
+There are eight games on the card, and a full list of anytime goal-scorer odds is offered below.

 Get tickets for any NHL game this season at Ticketmaster!